Bally Astrocade: Astro BASIC

-The Astrocade also included a BASIC programming language cartridge, written by Jamie Fenton, who expanded Li-Chen Wang's Palo Alto Tiny BASIC.
+The Astrocade also included a BASIC programming language cartridge, written by Jamie Fenton, which was an expanded version of Li-Chen Wang's Palo Alto Tiny BASIC.
 First published as Bally BASIC in 1978.

 Developing a BASIC interpreter on the system was difficult, because the display alone used up almost all the available RAM.
 The solution to this problem was to store the BASIC program code in the video RAM.

-This was accomplished by interleaving every bit of the program along with the display itself; BASIC used all the even-numbered bits, and the display the odd-numbered bits.
+This was accomplished by interleaving every bit of the program along with the display itself; BASIC used all the even-numbered bits, and the display used the odd-numbered bits.
 The interpreter would read out two bytes, drop all the odd-numbered bits, and assemble the results into a single byte of code.
 This was rendered invisible by setting two of the colors to be the same as the other two, such that colors 01 and 11 would be the same (white), so the presence, or lack, of a bit for BASIC had no effect on the screen.
 Additional memory was scavenged by using fewer lines vertically, only 88 instead of the full 102.
 This managed to squeeze out 1760 bytes of RAM for BASIC programs.
 The downside was that most of the graphics system's power was unavailable.

 Programs were entered via the calculator keypad, with a plastic overlay displaying letters, symbols, and BASIC keywords.
 These were selected through a set of 4 colored shift keys.
 For example; typing "WORD"(gold) shift then the "+" key would result in GOTO.

 A simple line editor was supported.
 After typing the line number corresponding to an existing program, each press of the PAUSE key would load the next character from memory.

 An Astro BASIC program that later became commercialized is Artillery Duel.
 John Perkins wrote the game first and submitted it to The Arcadian fanzine, from which it was adapted for the Astro BASIC manual.
 Perkins subsequently developed the Astrocade cartridge of the game.